 - we like having access to peers to get feedback on work

 - we’ve seen the beginning of a community of practice

 The meet-ups have provided an opportunity to look outside of our organisations to learn how others are doing things.
 We all bring different experiences to the discussions but are all working to solve similar problems.
 Being able to have open conversations with like-minded people has been very useful.

 The 8-week pilot session has now ended.
 Following on from the initial success we’ve just launched the second round of buddy groups, connecting 52 amazing designers in central and local government.

 This second round of groups will run for 8 weeks, and we’ll be asking for feedback from members to find out if these groups are still adding value and what we can do to continue to improve.

-If you’re interested in being part of a future round of buddy groups you can sign up to the January 2021 groups by completing our sign-up form.
+If you’re interested in being part of a future round of buddy groups you can sign up to the next cohort of buddy groups by completing our sign-up form.